jakob-bagterp/browserist/docs/xpath/browserist-compared-to-selenium.md

 ---

 # Browserist Compared to Selenium
-Browserist is an extension of the [Selenium](https://www.selenium.dev) framework and offers similar functionality.
+Browserist is an extension to the [Selenium](https://www.selenium.dev) framework and offers similar functionality.
 Since Browserist only uses XPath to target web elements, be aware of the differences in syntax.

 ## Examples of Syntax Differences
 ### Get Element by ID